 How to Speak to an Online Psychiatrist

-Read on to learn how to speak to an online psychiatrist.
+Read on to learn how to speak to an online psychiatrist or primary care doctor.

 Psychiatry vs. Psychology

-Psychiatrists and psychologists are both trained in analyzing and treating the mind.
+Psychiatrists and psychologists are both trained in analyzing, diagnosing, and treating mental health conditions.
 There is a fair amount of overlap, but a few fundamental differences set these two fields apart.

 What Psychiatry and Psychology Have in Common

-Common Issues that both psychiatrists and psychologists treat:
+Common issues that both psychiatrists and psychologists treat include:

 - Panic attacks